Living sacred site

 - RouteOfficial English route page naming Asazaya, Main Shrine, Daikoku Shrine, and other components within the shrine's living visit sequence.

-- Itsukushima Shrine (Q191763)Parent entity anchor for Itsukushima Shrine as a Shinto shrine, world-heritage site, and sacred landscape on Miyajima.
+- Itsukushima Shrine (Q191763)Parent entity anchor for Itsukushima Shrine as a Shinto shrine and world-heritage site on Miyajima.

 - Category:Itsukushima Shinto ShrineVisual context for the wider Itsukushima Shrine precinct and its named architectural components.